LuisG93/router_test/readme.md

   - password: A string with the ssh password
   - interface: A string with the name of the interface to update
 - bandwidh: A integer with the new bandwith for all the routers(Kbps)

+## get_router endpoint

+You can enter to the endpoint <http://localhost:5000/get_router/> using post method.
+You need to pass the following arguments:

+- routers: This param is a list of diccionaries.
+Each of them contain the information about a router and must contain this fields:
+  - ip: A string with the ip for the router
+  - port: A integer with the port number
+  - user: A string with the ssh username
+  - password: A string with the ssh password
+  - interface: A string with the name of the interface to update
+- info: An array of strings.
+You can send "bandwidth" and "address".